aws-amplify/amplify-codegen/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Relevant documentation is changed or added (and PR referenced)
 - [ ] Breaking changes to existing customers are released behind a feature flag or major version update
 - [ ] Changes are tested using sample applications for all relevant platforms (iOS/android/flutter/Javascript) that use the feature added/modified
+- [ ] Changes are tested on windows.
+Some Node functions (such as `path`) behave differently on windows.

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.